ingdanielsanchezve/rauxa_coding_challenge/README.md

 Tests created using PHPUnit in Laravel to test this:

 1. WebSite front is working
+2. GitHub User authenticated data
-2. GitHub user search
+3. GitHub user search
-3. GitHub usersearch user not found
+4. GitHub user search user not found
-4. GitHub user followers search
+5. GitHub user followers search
-5. GitHub user not have followers
+6. GitHub user not have followers

 ## History
 2018-08-30 - First public version